-Recognized as a Top Ten Rehab Hospital* for 27 years, Craig Hospital is one of the most established rehabilitation hospitals in the world.
+Recognized as a Top Ten Rehab Hospital for 33 consecutive years, Craig Hospital is one of the most established neurorehabilitation hospitals in the world.
 Our patient outcomes are some of the best in the field of rehabilitative medicine.

-Craig Hospital is a private, non-profit, free-standing hospital licensed by the Colorado Department of Public Health and Environment, and is accredited by the Joint Commission.
-Craig Hospital is designated by the federal government as a Model System of Care for Spinal Cord and Traumatic Brain Injury.
+Craig Hospital is a private, non-profit, free-standing hospital licensed by the Colorado Department of Public Health and Environment and is accredited by the Joint Commission.
+Craig Hospital is designated by the federal government as a Model System of Care for Spinal Cord Injury and Brain Injury.

 - Craig Hospital is located in Englewood, Colorado, a suburb of Denver.